 The Pollock-Krasner Foundation gives grants to painters, sculptors, and artists who work on and with paper, including printmakers.

-Rauschenberg supports grants smaller and mid-sized visual arts groups, projects, and organizations.
+Rauschenberg supports small and mid-sized visual arts groups and organizations.

 Founded by Bay Area couple Bill and Sakurako Fisher, the Sakana Foundation supports museums, theaters, dance, and more.